gerbilbyte/DeMoN2/README.md

 ![image](https://github.com/user-attachments/assets/1ab1fce4-e291-4f5c-9552-6078dac785b3)

-Follow this link to build the DeMoN2](https://github.com/gerbilbyte/DeMoN2/tree/main/Kicad/DeMoN_2.0_PLCC)
+Follow this link to build the [DeMoN II](https://github.com/gerbilbyte/DeMoN2/tree/main/Kicad/DeMoN_2.0_PLCC)

 I actually don't need to write any more about how to build one, the rest is quite straight forward.